-WHERE DOES CHANGE COME FROM?
-MARK THE THREE STATEMENTS YOU MOST BELIEVE IN: The Ladder: Change is achieved by allowing people to resolve immediate needs and gradually accumulate resources and voice.
-Enlightened Elites: Change is achieved by shifting the hearts and minds of people in power, either through self-interest or threat, leading them to make institutions and policies more responsive.
-People in the Street: Change is achieved by building enough political pressure from below to ensure that institutions uphold their obligations and distribute power more equitably.
-A Good Example: Change is achieved by showing that 'it can be done'.
-Localised success creates belief and provides safety for individuals, institutions, and countries to follow suit.
-Shock to the System: Change is achieved when power structures can't cope, due to sudden collapse or natural disasters.
+MARK THE THREE WHERE DOES CHANGE COME FROM?
+STATEMENTS YOU MOST BELIEVE IN: The Ladder: Change is achieved by allowing people to resolve immediate needs and gradually accumulate resources and voice.
+Enlightened Elites: Change is achieved by shifting the hearts People in the Street: Change is achieved by building enough political pressure from below to ensure that institutions uphold their obligations and distribute power more equitably.
+A Good Example: Change is achieved by showing that 'it can be Shock to the System: Change is achieved when power structures can't cope, due to sudden collapse or natural disasters.
 Weakness of elites is revealed, and new institutions and/or leaderships emerge.
-Follow the Leader: Change originates from individuals who, through example and personality, inspire others to change their behaviour.
-Change is infectious, exponential.
 The Power of Belief: Change comes through widespread consciousness-raising that profoundly shifts how people understand their rights and the basics of human dignity.
 Values are at the core of social change.
-Good Old-Fashioned Democracy: Change comes through formal democratic processes (political parties, elections) and/or direct exercise of democratic processes through community based participation (town councils, neighborhood committees).
+Good Old-Fashioned Democracy: Change comes through formal democratic processes (political parties, elections) and/or direct flipcharts paper markers